mrfdev/1MB/Resources/Server/1mb-start-todo.md

 ## High priority

-- [ ] Resolve `1MB-minecraft.sh` relative to the wrapper's own directory, not
-  the caller's current working directory.
-This is required for reliable launchd, systemd, SSH, and absolute-path invocation.
+- [x] Resolve `1MB-minecraft.sh` relative to the wrapper's own directory, not the caller's current working directory.
+Completed in `2.17.3`, build `076`, including launchd, systemd, SSH, PATH, absolute-path, and symlinked invocation scenarios.
 - [x] Replace the two-stage `tmux new` plus `tmux send-keys` launch with one checked, atomic `tmux new-session -d` command that starts the sibling directly.
 Completed in `2.17.2`, build `075`.